aj-stein/notebook/computing/notes.md

 #### Wildcard Patterns for SSH `StrictHostKeyChecking` and Ephemeral Servers

 Using a lot of ephemeral cloud servers accessible from an AWS ELB or something similar?
 I do.
-I got tired of fixing up my `~/.ssh/known_hosts` file and adding `-o StrictHostKeyChecking=no` every time I ran a command, so I checked and ~/ss
+I got tired of fixing up my `~/.ssh/known_hosts` file and adding `-o StrictHostKeyChecking=no` every time I ran a command, so I checked and `~/ssh/config` supports wildcards more thoroughly than I recalled.

 ```sh
 cat << EOF >> ~/.ssh/config # double carrots to not clobber existing stuffs